eccentricdevotion/TARDIS/installation.md

 2. Install a permissions plugin, so that you can restrict or grant players the rights to use TARDIS’ different features.
 We like [PermissionsBukkit](http://dev.bukkit.org/bukkit-plugins/permbukkit/).
 3. Install [TARDISWeepingAngels](weeping-angels.html) for a more Who-like experience!
 4. Install [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) so that the TARDIS Zero Room is completely dettached from the universe.
 Also required by LibsDisguises below.
-5. Install [LibsDisguises](http://www.spigotmc.org/resources/libs-disguises.81/) so that you can use the Genetic Manipulator / Immortality Gate.
+5. (Optional **§**) Install [LibsDisguises](https://www.spigotmc.org/resources/libs-disguises-free.81/) so that you can use the Genetic Manipulator / Immortality Gate. **§ Note** _TARDIS can now create its own disguises, but LibsDisguises does a much better job of it_.
 6. Install [Dynmap-TARDIS](http://dev.bukkit.org/bukkit-plugins/dynmap-tardis/) so that you show real-time TARDIS locations on the Dynmap plugin map.

 ### Video